Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Mathematical Preliminaries

 \subsection{Value Function and Policy Approximation}

-In previous adaptive dynamic programming (ADP) researches for CT systems, the value function $V^i(x)$ and policy $\pi^i(x)$ are usually approximated by linear methods, which requires a large number of artificially designed basis functions \cite{jiang2015global}.
-In recent years, deep NNs are favored in many fields such as RL and machine learning due to their better generality and higher fitting ability \cite{mnih2015human,lecun2015deep}.
-In our work, both the value function and policy are approximated by deep NNs, called respectively the value network (or critic network) $V(x; \omega)$ ($V_{\omega}(x)$ for short) and the policy network (or actor network) $\pi(x; \theta)$ ($\pi_{\theta}(x)$ for short), where $w$ and $\theta$ are network parameters.
-These two networks directly build a map from the raw system states to the approximated value function and control inputs respectively; in this case, no hand-crafted basis function is needed.
+In previous ADP research for CT systems, the value function $V^i(x)$ and policy $\pi^i(x)$ are usually approximated by linear methods, which requires a large number of artificially designed basis functions \cite{jiang2015global}.
+In recent years, NNs are favored in many fields, such as deep learning and Reinforcement Learning (RL), due to their better generality and higher fitting ability \cite{lecun2015deep}.
+In our work, we represent the value function and policy using multi-layer neural networks (NNs), referred to as the value NN $V(x; \omega)$ ($V_{\omega}(x)$ for short) and the policy NN $\pi(x; \theta)$ ($\pi_{\theta}(x)$ for short), where $w$ and $\theta$ denote network weights.
+The two NNs in this case are used to map the original system states to the estimated value function and control inputs, respectively.